INFORMSJoC/2024.0546/src/Comp/DaE/readme.md

 # Application
-We compare DAE with our algorithm LogTP in Section 5.4 of our paper upon a public good provision model of Bramoulle & Kranton (2007).
+We compare DAE with our algorithm LogTP in Section 5.4 of our paper on a public good provision model of Bramoulle & Kranton (2007).

 # References
 1. Leung, M. P. (2020).
 Equilibrium computation in discrete network games.
 Quantitative Economics, 11:1325–1347.
 2. Bramoulle Y, Kranton R (2007).
 Public goods in networks.
 Journal of Economic Theory, 135:478–494.